 Related Word: 遠慮のかたまり

 遠慮のかたまり, which literally means “hold-back lump”, is a deep and local slang word in the Kansai dialect.
-It describes a last piece of food on a plate shared by many people – the last portion that nobody reaches for because of 遠慮 (e.g.), a last slice of pizza.
-Although it’s not a very common word, you may try to throw it in a conversation with people from Kansai to impress them!
+It describes a last piece of food on a plate shared by many people – the last portion that nobody reaches for because of 遠慮, e.g. a last slice of pizza.
+Although it’s not a very common word, you may try to use it when you’re talking with people from Kansai and impress them!

 See also my previous blog post:

-- Avoid interrupting your friend trying to ask someone out
+- Do not interrupt your friend who is trying to ask someone out

 - Follow the “suggestions” given by your boss